Kanakalatha

-Kanakalatha (born 24 August 1960) is an Indian actress who works predominantly in the Malayalam cinema.
+Kanakalatha (24 August 1960 – 6 May 2024) was an Indian actress who worked predominantly in the Malayalam cinema.

-Personal life
+Personal life and death

 Kanakalatha was born to parents Parameshwaran Pillai and Chinnamma at Kollam, Kerala.
 She attended the Government Girls School, Kollam.
-Before becoming a cine actress she was a theater artist.
-She is divorced.
+Before becoming a cine actress she was a theatre artist.
+She was divorced.

+Kanakalatha later suffered from dementia.
+She died from complications of the disease on 6 May 2024, at the age of 63.